Numerical approximation of linear parabolic evolution equations revisited: Abstract

 \section{Abstract}

-We obtain rates of convergence of numerical approximations of abstract linear evolution equations.
-Our estimates extend known results like Theorem 3.5 in \cite{thomee} to more general equations and accommodate more advanced numerical approximation techniques.
-As an example, we consider parabolic equations on surfaces, and surface finite element approximations.
+We obtain rates of convergence of numerical approximations of abstract linear parabolic evolution equations in Banach spaces.
+Our estimates extend known results from the literature of finite element approximations of parabolic equations to more general equations and numerical approximation methods.
+As an example, we consider parabolic equations on surfaces and surface finite element approximations.